18 Weeks Pregnant Is How Many Months? Baby Size & Symptoms

 Belly at 18 Weeks Pregnant

-When considering 18 Weeks Pregnant Is How Many Months, your belly is now more noticeable and continues to expand as your baby grows.
+During the middle of your fifth month, your belly is now more noticeable and continues to expand as your baby grows.
 In addition, this is the time when many moms begin to show a well-defined bump.
 Consequently, it’s normal to notice changes in clothing fit and posture.

 • Baby bump starts to become clearly visible